Azerbaijani diaspora: Azerbaijani – American Council (AAC)

 The council has been operating in Washington since 1994.
 The organization arranges series of events, exhibitions and seminars in research centers related to Azerbaijani culture.
 The members of the organization send statements and letters to the president, all state delegates, senators, congressmen, as well as to the press, about the Khojaly Massacre, March days, the Nagorno-Karabakh conflict between Armenia and Azerbaijan as well as other issues.
 The American-Azerbaijani Council was registered in 2006 as a non-governmental organization.
 The council is the largest Azerbaijani organization operating in California.
 The purpose of the council is to bring together ideas of Azerbaijanism, to present these ideas through educational and cultural programs.
 The Council regularly organizes forums.
 Azerbaijani students studying in California and people doing a research about Azerbaijan are invited to the forum and economic, political and technological issues are discussed in this forums.
 American-Azerbaijan Council has a representative office in Texas.
 The president of the American-Azerbaijani Council is Javid Huseynov.

 Network of Azerbaijani Canadians (NAC)

 The Network of Azerbaijani Canadians (NAC, French: Réseau des Canadiens Azerbaïdjanais, Azerbaijani: Kanadalı Azərbaycanlılar Şəbəkəsi) is a fully community-funded and the largest grassroots Azerbaijani advocacy organization in Canada.
 Founded in 2020, the organization advocates on behalf of Azerbaijani Canadians in matters of public policy.
 The organization is based in Toronto; board members and organization members are spread across Canada including Ottawa, Edmonton, Calgary, Montreal and Vancouver.
 The Network of Azerbaijani Canadians is a registered non-profit and managed by its board of directors.
 Nika Jabiyeva is the executive director of NAC, appointed by the organization's board of directors.

 Association of Washington State Azerbaijanis (AWSA)

-Association of Washington State Azerbaijanis was in May 2024 to promote and preserve Azerbaijani culture and language in the region.
-Its mission emphasizes fostering a strong Azerbaijani identity through educational programs, cultural events, language classes, and community initiatives, aimed at creating an inclusive environment for Azerbaijanis to connect and share their traditions.
+Association of Washington State Azerbaijanis is an Azerbaijani association in the United States.